 What is Art Deco?

-ART DECO = The common and popular modern art style of the 1920's & 30's.
-(Or the time period between the two World Wars)
+ART DECO = The common and popular MODERN art style that flowered around the time of the1920's & 30's.
+(Or the period between the two World Wars)

 The above definition is a "quick and short" one that we can use as a foundation upon which to build a richer understanding.